Wilcox County Schools Website

 Wilcox County Middle School continues to achieve at high levels on the state standardized test, the CRCT, with seventh grade scores near the top of the local RESA district.
 The WCMS sports teams consistently place near or at the top of its region.

 A small-town school system with caring teachers, WCS is a great place to learn.
-Teachers know their students, the parents, and the families in Wilcox County.
+Teachers know their students, parents, and the families in Wilcox County.
 Students thrive in an atmosphere of compassion, trust, and rising expectations.
 The school system’s motto is: “I Believe in You,” and in every teacher’s classroom a poster signed by the teacher reinforces this fact daily.

 At Wilcox County Schools, we understand that most students cannot learn if they are not in school.
 We need all students at school every day, and we need parents to instill the value of regular attendance.
 An employer will not tolerate excessive absences, and we must help our students understand the value of being present and being on time.
 We need your help, and we value your input.